whitches/blawg/README.md

 # A Blog Starter App

-This is a trivial blog app, started with create-react-app.
+This is a trivial blog app, started with Vite.

 It works entirely within memory, so reloads blow everything away except for the first two mock articles.